thi-ng/umbrella/packages/hiccup-css/README.md

 - Unit formatting wrappers (no conversions yet)
 - Customizable formatting (2 defaults for compact & pretty printing)

+## Use cases

+- Same as LESS / SASS etc., but enables full use of ES6 to define style rules
+- CSS framework & theme generators
+- Dynamic CSS generation for components

 The overall approach of using S-expressions was inspired by these Clojure projects:

 - [hiccup](https://github.com/weavejester/hiccup)